 When I interviewed aerospace reporter Miles O’Brien a few days after the launch, he made an interesting observation about the young engineers cheering from the control room.
 They are, in essence, the grandchildren of those young faces we saw during Apollo launches.
 Instead of white dress shirts and skinny black ties, the new generation was dressed casually but was every bit as excited about their mission.

 I saw that enthusiasm three weeks before the launch when I toured the SpaceX factory and headquarters next to the general aviation airport in Hawthorne, California.
-There, the World War II Boeing factory has been transformed into a vertically integrated rocket factory.
+There, the former Northrop factory has been transformed into a vertically integrated rocket factory.